HefkayDev18/HefkayDev18/README.md

 🌱 Currently Learning -
-I'm currently diving deep into MERN stack and python, also exploring Cloud computing technologies like Azure and AWS to take my backend skills to the next level.
+I'm currently diving deep into python and machine learning, also exploring Cloud computing technologies like Azure and AWS to take my backend skills to the next level.

 🔗 Let's Connect